apostrophecms/apostrophe-redirects/README.md

-## Currently for 0.5.x projects only

-This module has not yet been ported to A2 2.x.

-# apostrophe-redirects

-Allows admins to add redirects from one URL to another within an [Apostrophe site](http://github.com/punkave/apostrophe-sandbox).
+This module allows admins to add redirects from one URL to another within an [Apostrophe site](http://apostrophecms.org/).

 **Table of Contents**